sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vid.stab</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Video stabilize library for fmpeg, mlt or transcode
+Short desc    : Video stabilize library for fmpeg, mlt or transcode
 URL          : http://public.hronopik.de/vid.stab
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Vidstab is a video stabilization library which can be plugged-in with Ffmpeg
+Descript     : Vidstab is a video stabilization library which can be plugged-in with Ffmpeg
              : and Transcode.
 ```